Best practices to create a delightful subscription experience

 Good to know -Make sure the landing page on the welcome notification is different from the homepage.

-How to measure the effectiveness of
+How to measure the effectiveness of the subscription experience?

 Monitor the percentage of subscriptions and the corresponding churn for the time period.
 Compare the stats for different subscription experiences and draw out conclusions.
 The best way to do this would be to keep an eye on the subscriber overview report on the dashboard.
 After you make a change to the notification prompt design, observe the subscriber acquisition for any change.